 - Debt management plans

 It’s important to remember that the amounts involved, the severity of the event, and the amount of time that has passed, as well as the applicant’s current financial situation, will affect the view taken by the lender when they consider the mortgage application.

-Most mainstream lenders will usually be content with a maximum of 10 properties overall, with at most 4 under mortgage, and perhaps a cap on the total level of borrowing between £2M-5M, depending on the lender.
+Most mainstream lenders will usually be content with a maximum of 10 properties, with at most 4 under mortgage.
+They may also impose a cap on the total level of borrowing between £2M-5M.
+However, this all depends on the lender.

 If you have three or more investment properties, you are normally viewed as a ‘portfolio landlord’ so lenders will be more thorough with their underwriting criteria.
 They will often carry out a full analysis of your portfolio and may require your income tax assessments.
 They may also need things like copies of your tenancy agreements.